sendgrid/sendgrid-python/CONTRIBUTING.md

 Before you decide to create a new issue, please try the following:

-1. Check the Github issues tab if the identified issue has already been reported, if so, please add a +1 to the existing post.
+1. Check the GitHub issues tab if the identified issue has already been reported, if so, please add a +1 to the existing post.
-2. Update to the latest version of this code and check if issue has already been fixed
+2. Update to the latest version of this code and check if the issue has already been fixed
 3. Copy and fill in the Bug Report Template we have provided below

 ### Please use our Bug Report Template